dwatteau/scummtr/releases/README.md

 On other environments, you are currently expected to build ScummTR from source.
 For speed reasons, GCC is currently recommended over Clang or MSVC (issue #4).

 Older compiler versions should be pretty well supported if necessary, since ScummTR was written in C++98.
-For example, g++ 3.3 (OpenBSD) and g++ 2.95.3 (BeOS) have been tested.
+For example, g++ 3.3 (on OpenBSD) and g++ 2.95.3 (on Haiku) have been tested.

+Note that, for MSVC however, only MSVC 2015 and later are supported.

 ## Building